Short Interest in First Trust Nasdaq Oil & Gas ETF (NASDAQ:FTXN) Declines By 73.7%

-First Trust Nasdaq Oil & Gas ETF (NASDAQ:FTXN) was the target of a significant drop in short interest in the month of December.
+First Trust Nasdaq Oil & Gas ETF (NASDAQ:FTXN) saw a significant drop in short interest in December.
 As of December 31st, there was short interest totalling 179,600 shares, a drop of 73.7% from the December 15th total of 683,300 shares.
-Based on an average daily volume of 1,248,700 shares, the short-interest ratio is presently 0.1 days.
+Based on an average daily volume of 1,248,700 shares, the days-to-cover ratio is presently 0.1 days.

 A number of hedge funds have recently made changes to their positions in the stock.
-J Arnold Wealth Management Co increased its position in shares of First Trust Nasdaq Oil & Gas ETF by 4.3% in the second quarter.
-J Arnold Wealth Management Co now owns 494,891 shares of the company’s stock valued at $9,042,000 after buying an additional 20,565 shares in the last quarter.
-AE Wealth Management LLC boosted its stake in shares of First Trust Nasdaq Oil & Gas ETF by 5.9% in the third quarter.
-AE Wealth Management LLC now owns 37,876 shares of the company’s stock worth $720,000 after acquiring an additional 2,118 shares during the last quarter.
-Strategic Blueprint LLC acquired a new position in First Trust Nasdaq Oil & Gas ETF during the second quarter worth $71,000.
-Janney Montgomery Scott LLC acquired a new position in First Trust Nasdaq Oil & Gas ETF during the third quarter worth $353,000.
-Finally, Signature Securities Group Corporation acquired a new position in First Trust Nasdaq Oil & Gas ETF during the third quarter worth $58,000.
+J Arnold Wealth Management Co boosted its stake in shares of First Trust Nasdaq Oil & Gas ETF by 4.3% in the second quarter.
+J Arnold Wealth Management Co now owns 494,891 shares of the company’s stock worth $9,042,000 after acquiring an additional 20,565 shares during the last quarter.
+AE Wealth Management LLC lifted its stake in shares of First Trust Nasdaq Oil & Gas ETF by 5.9% in the 3rd quarter.
+AE Wealth Management LLC now owns 37,876 shares of the company’s stock valued at $720,000 after purchasing an additional 2,118 shares during the last quarter.
+Strategic Blueprint LLC purchased a new stake in shares of First Trust Nasdaq Oil & Gas ETF in the 2nd quarter valued at $71,000.
+Janney Montgomery Scott LLC purchased a new stake in shares of First Trust Nasdaq Oil & Gas ETF in the 3rd quarter valued at $353,000.
+Finally, Signature Securities Group Corporation purchased a new stake in First Trust Nasdaq Oil & Gas ETF during the 3rd quarter worth about $58,000.

 Receive News & Ratings for First Trust Nasdaq Oil & Gas ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for First Trust Nasdaq Oil & Gas ETF and related companies with MarketBeat.com's FREE daily email newsletter.